Sleep for Adults: How Much You Actually Need

 Difficulty retaining information learned during the day, forgetting names or tasks more frequently, or needing to re-read material multiple times are signs of impaired hippocampal consolidation — a process that occurs almost exclusively during N3 and REM sleep.

-Physical recovery is slower than expected
+Immune recovery is slower than it used to be

 Sleep Cycle Calculator

-Calculate Your Ideal BedtimeFrequently Asked Questions
+Calculate My Optimal BedtimeFrequently Asked Questions

-How much sleep do adults actually need?
+How much sleep do adults need?